srl-labs/learn-srlinux/docs/get-started/lab.md

 The extremely low footprint of Containerlab and YAML-based topology definition made it a perfect fit for the SR Linux-based labs.

+/// admonition | SR Linux versioning scheme
+    type: subtle-note
+SR Linux's release cycle consists of the three major releases per year that are released in March, July, and November.
+Consequently, the versioning scheme is also based on the release date and follows the following pattern:

+**XX.YY.Z**, where:

+- XX - Year of the release
+- YY - Month of the release
+- Z - Release number

+XX.YY together form the major release version.

+Take a look at a particular SR Linux release number - **24.7.2** - this is the second minor release in the 24.7 major series.
+The year of the release is 2024 and the first major release (24.7.1) happened in July 2024.

+The last major release of the year - XX.10 - is considered the long term release and will get security and bug fixes longer than the other releases.
+///

 ## Lab prerequisites

 You are minutes away from deploying your first SR Linux lab using containerlab.
 But first, you need to [install containerlab](https://containerlab.dev/install/) and Docker on any Linux system, which can be as easy as running a single installation command[^2]: